chridey/hidey_ddseminar/doc/project_log.md

 vectors to 'florida' using BoW were 'jacksonville', 'tampa', 'fla', whereas using dependencies resulted in 'carolina' and 'california', for example.
 They describe this as a difference between domain similarity and functional similarity.
 For causality, we would expect functional similarity to be more useful as there is some sense of exchangeability in this context.

+# 2016-04-06

+Finished processing all the events into tuples of predicate, subject(s), object(s), and indirect object(s).
+Implemented negative sampling for events - first sample a predicate, then sample all its arguments given the predicate